 Alpine Poppy Info

-In spring and early summer, alpine rooted poppy plants produce fern-like leaves and showy flowers with paper papery petals of orange, yellow, salmon red or cream.
+In spring and early summer, alpine rooted poppy plants produce fern-like leaves and showy flowers with papery petals of orange, yellow, salmon red or cream.
 However, the plants may not produce blooms the first season, as they may require one season of dormancy.

 Alpine poppies are short-lived, but usually reseed themselves generously.